soveran/stal-ruby/README.md

 ```

 If you want to preview the commands `Stal` will send to generate
-the results, you can use `Stal.compile`:
+the results, you can use `Stal.explain`:

 ```ruby
 Stal.explain([:SINTER, [:SUNION, "foo", "bar"], "baz"])